 There are several key aspects of digitization we must consider such as standardization, ontologies, annotation, FAIR data principle practices and data warehouse creation.

-Question: Can you shed more light on these various aspects of digitization, and how they are specific in context and practice within the biopharma space?
+Question: The aspects of digitization, and how they are specific in context and practice within the biopharma space?

 Let us consider a simple example of protein binding interactions.
 In one scenario, a chemical may bind to a protein that functions as a target receptor, while in another case, a protein may function as an ion channel that allows specific chemicals to pass through.